 Narrator When the soldiers had crucified Jesus they took his garments and made four parts, one for each soldier; also his tunic.
-But the tunic was without seam, woven from top to bottom; so they said to one another, clothing they cast lots."
+But the tunic was without seam, woven from top to bottom; so they said to one another, Reader Let us not tear it, but cast lots for it to see whose it shall be.
+Narrator This was to fulfill the scripture, "They parted my garments among them, and for my clothing they cast lots."
 So the soldiers did this.
 But standing by the cross of Jesus were his mother, and his mother's sister, Mary the wife of Clopas, and Mary Magdalene.
-When Jesus saw his mother, and the disciple whom he loved standing near, he said to his mother,
+When Jesus saw his mother, and the disciple whom he loved standing near, he said to his mother, Jesus Woman, behold your son!